Being accused of identity theft is a serious matter that can have life-altering consequences.

 • Forging a check signature to access someone else’s money

-• Making purchases with the newly acquired credit card
+• Making purchases with a newly acquired credit card

 What are the penalties for identity theft?